 Special note: Changing your UMASK permissions will NOT fix permissions on files previously uploaded.
 You will have to delete the file or folder with incorrect permissions from the webserver and upload again.
 Changing the UMASK will not fix the permissions if you just overwrite the file on the server.
 It will only fix the permissions of files you upload AFTER you changed your UMASK.

-- Connect to the Mason Cluster via SSH
+- Connect to the Mason Cluster via PuTTY.

-- Once you are logged in, enter the following command:
+- Once you are logged in, and after you are done with setting up your web folder (public_html), enter the following command:

 - This will put you into a text editor.
 If there is a umask line, edit it so it reads